karma4u101/SEO-Friendly-Menu-Params/README.md

 There are two examples, the "ParamTest" menu entry point contains a "bare-bone" menu.param/menu.params usage example wile the "Countries" menu entry point also utilizes "Search Engine Optimization" -friendly url:s.
 To make things easy to follow the examples has extensive logging.

+This example is intended for those of you who are relatively new to lift and/or need some compact and concise running example of a particular feature or concept in Lift.

+Improvements and suggestions are welcome!

+best regards Peter Petersson

 Quick Start
 -----------
 The only prerequisites for running this Lift example is that you have Git and Java installed and configured on the target computer.